vtuonone/PopupButton/README.md

 PopupButton
 ===========

+*Important:* This is a fork that currently supports this Add-on for the released Vaadin 8.1.7.

 PopupButton is a popular add-on for the Vaadin Framework.
 It adds a popup to the regular Vaadin Button.
 The popup can be opened either by clicking the button or programmatically, and the popup can contain any Vaadin components.

  * [Vaadin Directory: PopupButton](https://vaadin.com/addon/popupbutton)